MileHacker Logo

 • Vacation Rentals: Most practical due to ample space, full kitchens, multiple bedrooms, and often laundry.

-• State Park Campgrounds: Outdoor space, nature access, and often family programs.
+• State Park Campgrounds: Outdoor space, nature access, and frequently family-run programs.

 • Motels with Pools: Some motels in Fort Bragg feature pools, a welcome bonus during warmer spells.